-Bullying can be defined as offensive, intimidating, malicious or insulting behaviour, an abuse of misuse of power that undermines, humiliates, denigrates or injures the recipient (emotionally or physically) - but it doesn't have a legal definition in the Equality Act.
-The above definition is supplied by ACAS.
+Bullying can be defined as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power that undermines, humiliates, denigrates or injures the recipient (emotionally or physically).

 Examples of actions or behaviours which may constitute bullying are set out below.
 These examples are not intended to be exhaustive but to illustrate the types of behaviours which the institution finds unacceptable.
 Please note, this also includes behaviour that occurs online.